ticketeer/docs/src/errors.md

 ::: info `Forbidden`

-Ticketeer tried to access a resource from discord and it did not have permission to do so.
+Ticketeer tried to access a resource from Discord and it did not have permission to do so.

 :::